shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 ## Part 3: Authentication

-When running a script that uses the sgtk API outside of an environment where sgtk has already been started, you will always need to authenticate.
+When running a script that uses the Toolkit API outside of an environment where Shotgun Toolkit has already been started, you will always need to authenticate.
-So before you can perform the bootstrapping, you need to authenticate the API with your Shotgun site.
+So before you can perform the bootstrapping, you need to authenticate the Toolkit API with your Shotgun site.

 You can authenticate with user credentials or with script credentials.